The Japanese concept of finding purpose in life – Ikigai

 What Is Your “Ikigai”?

-Everyone has an ikigai according to Japanese.
-To find it your ” reason for being” it requires deep inquiry and lengthy ” search of self” – a search which is highly regarded.
+Everyone has an ikigai according to the Japanese.
+To find your “reason for being” requires deep inquiry and lengthy ” search of self” – a search which is highly regarded.

 Hector Garcia the co-author of the book “Ikigai: The Japanese Secret to a Long and Happy Life”, says “Your ikigai is at the intersection of what you are good at and what you love doing”.

 He writes, “Just as humans have lusted after objects and money since the dawn of time, other humans have felt dissatisfaction at the relentless pursuit of money and fame and have instead focused on something bigger than their material wealth.
 This has over the years been described using many different words and practices, but always hearkening back to the central core of meaningfulness in life.”

 Ikigai is seen as a convergence of four primary elements:

 1. What you love (your passion)